Crash Count for Precinct 28

 Who’s Injuring and Killing Pedestrians in Precinct 28?

 This is not fate.
 This is policy.
-Every crash is a choice made by those in power.
-Every injury is a call for action.
-Demand more.
 Call your council member.
 Call the mayor.
 Call the precinct.
-Tell them: Slow the cars.
-Protect the people.
-Do it now.
+Tell them: Enforce the law.
+Protect the people who walk and ride.

 Citations